what you can see with a 70mm telescope

 Wrap Up

-If you have begun your astronomy journey or in the middle of it, then surely purchasing a 70mm telescope will be the best choice.
 It can give you a decent view of the planets and the other objects in the solar system and will help in enhancing your knowledge.
 I hope the information shared in this article has helped you in knowing more about this telescope.